 The biggest mistake that beginners make all the time is to build a blog to make money only.
 That’s normal and we all need to make money, but only when we have good content that helps people.
 So, grow your blog in the first 2 to 5 months, and you’ll be able to build the blog that you want.

 The website monetization in general, changes over time, and what worked in the past, will not work again in all cases.
 Of course, there are always exceptions, but you need to build a good strategy for your blog.

 The content first, and then money, that’s the main idea in the new blogging world.
 At the same time, Google changes the web every time a new algorithm update is launched.

 The last update for example affected blogs with lots of advertising, and that’s really good for the web.
 As a surfer, you need to find the exact content that you’re looking for, without excessive banner ads or spam ads in other cases, such as the pop-ups.

-As a blogger, you need to understand the visitor’s needs and how he/she feel when finding that content.
-If people see lots of ads and a few content, they will leave the site immediately, and it becomes hard to monetize your blog as you want.
+As a blogger, you need to understand the visitor’s needs and how he/she feels when finding that content.
+If people see lots of ads and a few contents, they will leave the site immediately, and it becomes hard to monetize your blog as you want.